A Super Quick & Easy Cinnamon Roll Apple Cobbler with your next afternoon tea or coffee

 This recipe is called, “Cinnamon Roll Apple Cobbler.”
 It was a snap to make, and the apples didn’t get soggy at the bottom like they usually do in a pie recipe.
 This recipe made a healthy batch that lasted for a week in the refrigerator.

-Bake, covered, 50 minutes or until the apples reach the amount of softness you desire.
+- Bake, covered, for 50 minutes or until the apples reach the amount of softness you desire.

-Drizzle icing from cinnamon roll package over the top.
+- Drizzle icing from the cinnamon roll package over the top.